 L64 PNP 321 Philosophy of Science

 Pivotal concepts common to empirical sciences are examined and clarified.
 These include: explanation, confirmation, prediction, systematization, empirical significance, and the relationship of all these concepts to the structure of scientific theory.
 Examples may be drawn from both contemporary and historical science, including the social, biological, and physical sciences.
 Students with a background in science are particularly encouraged to consider this course.
-Priority given to majors in philosophy and PNP.
+Priority given to majors in Philosophy & PNP.

 Same as L30 Phil 321G